miguelsotelo01/Portfolio-MiguelSotelo/README.md

 # new-Personal-Portfolio
-my new personal portfolio for development in vanilla.
+my new personal portfolio for development.
+in: HTML,CSS and JS.
+basic fomart before development in framework.